bomonike/bomonike.github.io/anthropic-certs.md

 ## Claude Desktop Keys

+PROTIP: Instead of moving your mouse and clicking the icons, it's faster to hold down the command key and press the key indicated.

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1777224351/claude-menus-keys_bl5oxm.png"><img alt="claude-menus-keys.png from pptx" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1777224351/claude-menus-keys_bl5oxm.png" /></a>

-PROTIP: Instead of moving your mouse and clicking the icons, it's faster to hold down the command key and press the key indicated.
+QUESTION: How to get shortcut keys for other menu items?

 <a name="HowClaudeWorks"></a>